Skip to main content

 Here is the strategy - treat every agent run as potentially destructive.
 By containerizing the workload, you define exactly what resources the agent can access.
 You limit the blast radius.
 If the agent goes off the rails, you simply spin down the container.
 No harm done.

 This approach also forces you to be disciplined about what data you expose to the AI.
-Instead of giving it access to your entire hard drive 'just in case,' you mount only the specific volumes it needs to do the job.
+Instead of giving it access to your entire hard drive 'just in case,' you mount only the specific volumes it needs to do the job — a principle central to secure operations automation.
 This is high-signal engineering.

-As we move forward, the ability to sandbox effectively will distinguish professional AI implementations from amateur experiments.
+As we move forward, the ability to sandbox effectively will distinguish professional autonomous agent implementations from amateur experiments.
 Don't wait for a catastrophe to learn this lesson.
 Secure your agents now.

 Autonomy without safety isn't innovation - it's negligence.
 At Ability.ai, we build secure, sandboxed agent architectures that let you harness the full power of AI without risking your infrastructure.
 If you are ready to orchestrate safe, autonomous systems that scale, let's talk.